MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 ![Split Tunnel VPN configuration](media/vpn-split-tunneling/vpn-ent-challenge.png)

 This problem has been growing for a number of years, with many customers reporting a significant shift of network traffic patterns.
 Traffic which used to stay on premises now connects to external cloud endpoints.
+Numerous Microsoft customers report that previously, around 80% of their network traffic was to some internal source (represented by the dotted line in the above diagram).
+In 2020 that number is now around 20% or lower as they have shifted major workloads to the cloud, these trends are not uncommon with other enterprises.
+Over time, as the cloud journey progresses, the above model becomes increasingly cumbersome and unsustainable, preventing an organization from being agile as they move into a cloud first world.

 The worldwide COVID-19 pandemic has escalated this problem to require immediate remediation.
 The COVID-19 situation and the need to ensure employee safety has generated unprecedented demands on enterprise IT to support work-from-home productivity at a massive scale.
 Microsoft Office 365 is well positioned to help customers fulfil that demand, but high concurrency of users working from home generates a large volume of Office 365 traffic which, if routed through forced tunnel VPN and on-premises network perimeters, causes rapid saturation and runs VPN infrastructure out of capacity.
 In this new reality, using VPN to access Office 365 is no longer just a performance impediment, but a hard wall which not only impacts Office 365 but critical business operations which still have to rely on the VPN to operate.